-- Disposable gloves (to keep your manicure from becoming polka-dotted), eye shields and N95 face masks (to keep sawdust out of your eyes, nose, and mouth)
+- Disposable gloves (to keep your manicure from becoming polka-dotted), eye shields and N95 face masks or whatever face mask you can find (to keep sawdust out of your eyes, nose, and mouth)

 - New Cabinet Hardware and an Impact Driver (only if you’re replacing your old hardware)